FOSS-Tech/Git-Github-Session/contributors-list/harshit-paneri.md

 | Name | Quote | Username |
 |:------:|:--------:|:---------:|
 saurabh soni| Your mind is powerful.
-When you fill it with positive thoughts your whole world will change. | harshit-paneri
+When you fill it with positive thoughts your whole world will change. | saurabh soni